joseph-ortiz/Using-React-to-Create-User-Interfaces/README.md

 ![React.js](https://risingstack-blog.s3.amazonaws.com/2016/Jan/react_best_practices-1453211146748.png)

 ##Why React?
+According to the official documentaiton
+> React is a JavaScript library for building user interfaces.
+> Just the UI: Lots of people use React as the V in MVC.
+Since React makes no assumptions about the rest of your technology stack, it's easy to try it out on a small feature in an existing project.

+> Virtual DOM: React abstracts away the DOM from you, giving a simpler programming model and better performance.
+React can also render on the server using Node, and it can power native apps using React Native.

+> Data flow: React implements one-way reactive data flow which reduces boilerplate and is easier to reason about than traditional data binding.

 You may be asking yourself why you would want to write a webapp in react if I already know HTML.
 You may be thinking that writing your view in javascript is ludicrous but as you develop your web app, you will notice that scanning through your HTML can cause a lot of memory management to understand what is going on.
 For example, a navigation bars, progress bars, jumbotrons can have many classes and semanticaly placed for it to render correctly.
 React can resolve this by making you write it one time and reuse the component later.

 ##My first impression of React.js by building a component